amulifts/html-tutorial/README.md

 | `<fieldset>` | Groups related elements in a form | `disabled`, `form`, `name` |
 | `<legend>` | Defines a caption for a `<fieldset>` element | |

 In the above table, i have only listed the most **commonly used** HTML elements and attributes.
-There are many more HTML elements and attributes that you can learn about from the official HTML documentation.
+There are many more HTML elements and attributes that we can learn about from the official HTML documentation.

 The official website for HTML (HyperText Markup Language) is maintained by the World Wide Web Consortium (W3C), which is the main international standards organization for the Internet.
 The URL for the HTML specification is: [Click Here](https://www.w3.org/TR/html/)